Go to Reviews.org US Edition

 When sizing up specs for a means to broadcast, you need to understand what component will be handling which processes.
 By and large, your graphics card (or GPU) will be largely responsible for rendering the game you're playing.
 Your CPU is what will be taking those rendered or “created images” to transcode into a streamable video format that gets piped out to the Internet.

-While using a laptop, singularly, to both game and stream is not usually recommended, it’s possible if you have decent specs.
+While using a laptop, singularly, to both game and stream is not usually recommended, it's possible if you have decent specs or one of the best laptops on the market.
 Alternatively, you can absolutely buy a modest, secondary laptop to serve as a broadcasting workhorse to ensure your main gaming rig suffers no power drain whatsoever.

 Personally, we'd recommend the ASUS ROG STRIX GL502VM-DB71 as a middle of the road laptop with enough grunt to handle a balance of broadcasting and some of the more popular streaming games at a decent graphics setting.
 If you're looking for something cheaper, we've also rounded up the best laptops under $1,000.